 3. After the system loads the required components into your machine RAM a new interactive screen should appear which will ask you to choose your language.

-down arrow keys to navigate through language menu and press Enter key in order to choose your language and move forward.
+down arrow keys to navigate through the language menu and press Enter key in order to choose your language and move forward.

-4. On the next screen you have the option to configure your keyboard.
+4. On the next screen, you have the option to configure your keyboard.
 Just press Enter key at Don’t touch keymap option to move to the next screen.

 6. Because in this tutorial we are going to perform a local disk clone, so choose the second option, device-device, and press Enter key again to proceed further.